Executive Policy #37

 - University information systems and data must be appropriately protected to ensure the confidentiality, integrity, availability, and privacy of institutional data throughout its entire life cycle, in a manner that is reasonable and commensurate with:

 - The criticality to the University mission and business operations

-- Applicable legal and regulatory requirements.
+- Applicable legal, regulatory, and contractual requirements.

 Persons determined to have violated this policy are subject to sanctions imposed using the procedures set forth in applicable University or state policies and handbooks (e.g., the WSU Faculty Manual, the Administrative Professional Handbook, WAC 357-40 (civil service employees), applicable collective bargaining agreements, or the WSU Standards of Conduct for Students, WAC 504-26).

-This policy is to be reviewed at least annually or on an as-needed basis due to changes to the technology environment, business operations, or regulatory requirements.
+The Office of the CIO is to review this policy every three years or on an as-needed basis due to changes to technology environments, business operations, or legal or regulatory requirements.

 The Office of the CIO must document and maintain all policy exceptions in writing for the life of the exceptions.
 Approvals for policy exceptions are effective for a specified period of time and must be reviewed by the Office of the CIO on a periodic basis.

 See BPPM 87.01: Information Security Roles, Responsibilities, and Definitions.